Skip to content

 What stays human day one

-• Outbound promises to customers
+• Outbound promises, commitments, or escalations to customers

-• Money movement and approvals
+• Money movement, refunds, and contract-signoff moments

-• Compliance-sensitive judgment
+• Compliance-sensitive or policy-heavy judgment

-• Exception handling when context is unclear
+• Exception handling when context, intent, or source material is unclear

 Risk stays gated.
 External commitments, compliance-sensitive actions, and money movement remain human-approved.